flowstake/flowstake.github.io/hashrun.md

 ### Problem to Solve
 #### Purpose Of Our Hackathon Project:

-* Reduce Tribalism and Encourage Interoperability within the Blockchain Ecosystem by using leading chainlayers EOS and XYO to visualize and share valid spatial data.
+- Reduce Tribalism and Encourage Interoperability within the Blockchain Ecosystem by using leading chainlayers EOS and XYO to visualize and share valid spatial data.

+## Distributed Athletic Community - DAC
+> - Distributed Athletic Community
+> - Generate Performance Records
+> - Immutable Data Storage & Persistanc

 #### Applications for DAO and DACs